DevonGifford/my_JavaScript/README.md

 <hr>

-This repo is for the purposes of showcasing the smaller projects as well as collecting all of the exercises I have completed on while completeing the ZTM fullstack career path.
+This repo is for the purposes of showcasing the smaller projects as well as collecting all of the exercises I have completed while completeing the ZTM fullstack career path.

 <h4> Specifically pertaining to the following bootcamps: </h4>